1 December 2017 - 1 December 2022

 As one component of the EU Programme for Local Development and Employment, this ILO implemented project seeks to foster sustainable and partnership-driven active labour market frameworks at the local level in Bosnia and Herzegovina for an increased access to formal employment, particularly in flood-affected areas.

 The project will assist the public institutions and the social partners to implement the Strategy and Action Plan for Inclusion of the Roma, Ashkali and Egyptian communities in Kosovo society.
 The aim is to increase their capacity and the capacity of RAE communities themselves to implement effective gender-sensitive strategies to promote decent work for RAE youth.

 The project will contribute to the better understanding of formalization and informalization in Montenegro, to implement effective actions supporting the formalization and preventing informalization, and to the improved protection and promotion of decent work for workers in the informal economy.

-ILO project to increase the effectiveness of tripartite and bipartite social dialogue, including collective bargaining and dispute resolution
+ILO project to increase the effectiveness of tripartite and bipartite social dialogue, including collective bargaining and dispute resolution in Albania

 1 August 2016 - 30 June 2018

 The ILO will assist Albania in establishing regional social dialogue, strengthening collective bargaining and improving the existing amicable labour disputes settlement mechanism.

 The effectiveness of the labour inspection system and of social dialogue mechanisms is strengthened in Ukraine

 The ILO is supporting the ongoing efforts of the Government of Ukraine to reform the labour inspection system to improve working conditions in the country.